Tumor Profiling Market

 Growing Cancer Incidence Driving Uptake

-The increasing global cancer incidence is a key driver behind the rising use of tumor profiling solutions.
+The increasing cancer incidence is a key driver behind the rising use of tumor profiling solutions.
 With a growing number of early and advanced cancer diagnoses, more medical professionals are depending on molecular-level diagnostics for better treatment insights.
 Reports show that around 60% of new cancer cases undergo some form of profiling, demonstrating its integration into mainstream cancer diagnostics.

 Technological Advancements Boosting Capabilities